 - Provide a discount to first-time hunting-license buyers.
 A revolutionary idea, perhaps, but the research shows that they make less money than the other generations of hunters, and this promotion can help get a newbie’s foot in the door.

-- Use larger fonts and calls to action
+- Using larger fonts and calls to action.

-- avoid using teenage jargon, trendy language, and internet slang, emojis, etc.
+- Avoiding using teenage jargon, trendy language, and internet slang, emojis, etc.

-- Reach out to women and provide them with the support to retain them.
+Reach out to women and provide them with the support to retain them.
 Women-only hunter education classes, women’s seminars and hands-on learning programs, women’s hunts and a column or features specifically for women in agency-produced publications and video productions are just some of ways to help meet their needs and fan their interest.
+Messaging to promote to female audiences includes:

 Good things to mention for any audience: